Zowe server-side installation overview

 Stage 2: Installing the Zowe z/OS runtime

-Ensure that the software requirements are met.
-The prerequisites are described in System requirements.
+Ensure that the software requirements described in Preparing for installation are met.

-Choose the method of installing Zowe on z/OS.
+Choose your method for installing Zowe on z/OS.

 The Zowe z/OS binaries are packaged as a PAX file which is a full product install.
-Transfer this to a USS directory and expand its contents.
-Using the zwe command
+Transfer these binaries to a USS directory and expand the contents.
+Use the zwe command

-zwe installwill extract a number of PDS members contain load modules, JCL scripts, and PARMLIB entries.
+zwe installto extract a number of PDS members which contain load modules, JCL scripts, and PARMLIB entries.

 - A pax.Z file, which contains an archive (compressed copy) of the FMIDs to be installed.

-- A readme file, which contains a sample job to decompress the pax.Z file, transform it into a format that SMP/E can process, and invoke SMP/E to extract and expand the compressed SMP/E input data sets.
+- A readme file, which contains a sample job to decompress the pax.Z file, transform this file into a format that SMP/E can process, and invoke SMP/E to extract and expand the compressed SMP/E input data sets.

 Portable Software Instance (PSWI)